AmitRazi/OP-Ex_2/Part_2/README.md

 5. ```boolean finished``` - Indicates whether the task has been performed.
 Intiated to false.
 6. ```T res``` - A generic type the hold the callable operation return value.

-The class constructor are private.
-In order to create a Task instance, the class exposes four factory creation method:
+The class constructors are private.
+In order to create a Task instance, the class exposes four factory creation methods:
 1. Receives a Callable operation and TaskType.
 2. Receives only a Callable operation.
 The method adds a default TaskType of type ```OTHER``` and delegates the creation to the first method.
 3. Receives a Runnable operation.
 The method wraps the Runnable using Executors static method ```callable()```, adds a default TaskType of type ```OTHER```, and delegates the creation to the first method.